AmuroEita/3M-VQA/README.md

 # 3M-VQA
 3M-VQA, a novel pipeline for multilingual and multimodal biomedical VQA.
-M3-VQA leverages translation for multilingual inputs, retrieval augmented generation (RAG) for knowledge grounding, and in-context learning (ICL) with Chain-of-Thought prompting for accurate reasoning.
+M3-VQA leverages translation for multilingual inputs, retrieval augmented generation (RAG) for knowledge grounding, and in-context learning (ICL) with Chain-of-Thought (COT) prompting for accurate reasoning.

 ## Getting Started